 - My family member was killed in a motorcycle accident.
 What do I do?

-We can answer more of your questions when you schedule a free consultation with one of our Hanover motorcycle accident attorneys
+We can answer more of your questions when you schedule a free consultation for personal injury cases with one of our Hanover motorcycle accident attorneys

-To learn more about how we at Hartel, DeSantis & Howie, LLP can help you get the greatest possible compensation after your motorcycle accident, please call us at (443) 749-5111 or contact us online to schedule a free consultation.
+To learn more about how we at Hartel, DeSantis & Howie, LLP can help you get the greatest possible compensation after your motorcycle accident, please call us at (443) 749-5111 or contact us online to schedule a free consultation for personal injury cases.
 We are available 24/7 to assist you.

 Q. I was injured when a car turned left in front of my motorcycle.
 Is the car driver at fault?

 A. This is one of the most common causes of motorcycle accidents.
 Drivers of passenger cars, trucks and other larger vehicles often do not see motorcyclists.
 Moreover, everyone who operates a motor vehicle is required to yield the right of way to oncoming traffic.
 If they did not, they are liable for your injuries.

 Q. How long do I have before I need to file a lawsuit for my motorcycle accident injury?

 A. In most cases, Maryland law requires you to file a claim within three years from the date of the accident.
 There are exceptions, and they include the discovery rule, continuation of events and where fraud exists.
 It is in your best interests to contact an experienced lawyer for motorcycle crashes immediately following an accident to have your case evaluated and to discuss your options.